STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 2 ) The development of the theme in Ephesians is the two-fold division of the book: Doctrinal unity in chapters 1-3 and Practical unity in chapters 4-6.

-There are two doctrinal examples of unity in Ephesians chapters 1-3: (1) The Trinity in chapter 1 and (2) the Church in chapters 2-3.
+There are two doctrinal examples of unity in Ephesians, chapters 1-3: (1) The Trinity in chapter 1 and (2) the Church in chapters 2-3.
 In the Trinity, there is perfect harmony among the three members of the Godhead in heaven.
 There has never been a disagreement between these three persons.
 No person of the Trinity has ever gotten mad and stomped off.
-In the Church, there is also perfect unity among the members of the Body of Christ on earth.
+In the Church, there is also perfect unity among the members of the Body of Christ.
 Jews and Gentiles are “one” in Christ.
 My passage is 1:3-14 or the Trinity example of unity.

 In the next step, I must find the theme of this pericope or text or preaching unit and the development of the theme.
 Reading these verses in Ephesians chapter one, I discover a threefold division because of the repetition of the phrase in verses 6, 12, and 14: “To the praise of the glory of His grace.”
-So I divide this passage into three sections.
-I also observe that in each section one person of the Trinity is praised, which also substantiates the three-fold division.
+So, I divide this passage into three sections.
+I also observe that one person of the Trinity is praised in each section, substantiating the three-fold division.

 I. In verses 3-6, God the Father Choosing Believers in Eternity Past is praised.